google/styleguide/pyguide.md

     ```python {.bad}
     No:
-      def ConnectToNextPort(self, minimum):
+      def connect_to_next_port(self, minimum):
         """Connects to the next available port.

+        Args:
+          minimum: A port value greater or equal to 1024.
+        Returns:
-Returns the new minimum port."""
+          The new minimum port.
+        """
-        assert minimum > 1024, 'Minimum port must be greater than 1024.'
+        assert minimum >= 1024, 'Minimum port must be at least 1024.'
-        port = self._FindNextOpenPort(minimum)
+        port = self._find_next_open_port(minimum)
         assert port is not None
         return port
     ```